GregPatriota/iot_hw_rasp/README.md

-# iot_hw_rasp
-Repository to practice and study IoT, Raspberry PI and security for IoT
+# IoT for Raspberry PI Zero

+It will be my case of study, I will develop: MQTT communication with Azure IoT HUB and try to implement secure system to protect the communication channel

+Developer:
+ - Gregório Patriota